artur-ciocanu/launch.en/help/extension-reference/web/video-tracking-youtube-extension/overview.md

 ## Example tags rule for ”Video Start”

-The following Video Extension objects are to be included.
+The following video extension objects are to be included.

 * **Events**: ”Video Start” (This event causes the rule to fire when the visitor starts playing a YouTube video.)